-A summary of the Company's restricted stock and restricted stock units as of December 31, 2011, 2010 and 2009, and changes during the years then ended is presented below:
+A summary of the Company's restricted stock and restricted stock units as of December 31, 2012, 2011 and 2010, and changes during the years then ended is presented below:

-Year Ended December 31, (In thousands, except per share amounts) 20 11 2010 2009 Number of Restricted Shares Weighted Average Value Number of Restricted Shares Weighted Average Value Number of Restricted Shares Weighted Average Value Outstanding, beginning of year 412 \$36.04 488 \$37.40 639 \$38.27 Granted 788 66.19 195 33.46 63 24.36 Forfeited (227) 59.52 (102) 39.68 (19) 44.96 Vested (150) 37.19 (169) 34.81 (195) 35.32 Outstanding, end of year 823 \$58.23 412 \$36.04 488 \$37.40
+Year Ended December 31, (In thousands, except per share amounts) 20 2012 2011 2010 Number of Restricted Shares Weighted Average Fair Value Number of Restricted Shares Weighted Average Fair Value Number of Restricted Shares Weighted Average Fair Value Outstanding, beginning of year 1,646 \$29.11 824 \$18.02 976 \$18.70 Granted 1,329 45.84 1,576 33.10 390 16.73 Forfeited (379) 33.45 (454) 29.76 (204) 19.84 Vested (339) 23.31 (300) 18.59 (338) 17.41 Outstanding, end of year 2,257 \$39.02 1,646 \$29.11 824 \$18.02

-Included in the table above are 0.4 million performance-based restricted stock units awarded during 2011 to certain executives and key employees under the 2005 Plan.
-These performance-based restricted stock units have a weighted average fair value of \$67.83 and have vesting that is tied to the achievement of a certain combined annual operating income target for 2012 and 2013.
-Upon the achievement of the combined operating income target, 50% of the restricted stock units will vest on February 15, 2014 and the remaining 50% will vest on February 15, 2015.
-If certain lower levels of combined operating income for 2012 and 2013 are achieved, fewer or no restricted stock units will vest at that time and one year later, and the remaining restricted stock units will be forfeited.
-As of December 31, 2011, the Company had not begun recording stock-based compensation expense for these performance-based restricted stock units as the Company determined the achievement of the operating income targets at the end of each reporting period.
-If it becomes probable that the performance targets related to these performance-based restricted stock units will be achieved, a cumulative adjustment will be recorded as if ratable stock-based compensation expense had been recorded through December 31, 2011 for these performance-based restricted stock units will be achieved as if ratable stock-based compensation expense had been recorded through December 31, 2011 for these performance-based restricted stock units had the full achievement of these operating income targets been deemed probable.
+Included in the table above are 1.0 million and 0.8 million performance-based restricted stock units awarded to certain executives and key employees under the 2005 Plan during the years ended December 31, 2012 and 2011, respectively.
+These performance-based restricted stock units have a weighted average fair value of \$39.73 and have vesting that is tied to the achievement of certain combined annual operating income targets.
+Upon the achievement of the combined operating income targets, 50% of the restricted stock units will vest and the remaining 50% will vest one year later.
+If certain lower levels of combined operating income are achieved, fewer or no restricted stock units will vest at that time and one year later, and the remaining restricted stock units will be forfeited.

+During the year ended December 31, 2012, the Company deemed the achievement of certain operating income targets probable for the awards granted in 2011, and recorded \$4.1 million for a portion of these awards, including a cumulative adjustment of \$2.4 million during the three months ended March 31, 2012.
+As of December 31, 2012, the Company had not begun recording stock-based compensation expense for the awards granted in 2012 as the Company determined the achievement of the combined operating income targets was not probable.
+The Company will assess the probability of the achievement of the operating income targets at the end of each reporting period.
+If it becomes probable that the performance targets related to these performance-based restricted stock units will be achieved, a cumulative adjustment will be recorded as if ratable stock-based compensation expense had been recorded since the grant date.
+Additional stock based compensation of up to \$16.6 million would have been recorded through December 31, 2012 for all performance-based restricted stock units had the full achievement of these operating income targets been deemed probable.